Combination of Deep Speaker Embeddings for Diarisation: Experimental setup

 All of the data preparation and model training was done using an extended version of HTK version 3.5.1 and PyHTK \citep{htk, pyhtk}.
 All systems were trained on the augmented multi-party interaction (AMI) meeting corpus.
 The full AMI training set contains 135 meetings with 155 speakers recorded, of which, 10\% of the data for each speaker was used for held-out validation during training.
 The development (\textbf{Dev}) and evaluation (\textbf{Eval}) sets from the AMI official speech recognition partition were used to evaluate the performance of the proposed methods, whose details are shown in Table \ref{tab:data}.
 The training set has 4--5 speakers per meeting while Dev and Eval have 4 speakers in every meeting.

 The input features to all systems are from a 40-dim log-Mel filter bank with 25 millisecond frame size and 10 millisecond frame increment.
-The acoustic features were extracted from the multiple distance microphone (MDM) audio data processed by beam-forming using the BeamformIt toolkit \citep{beamform}.
+The acoustic features were extracted from the multiple distance microphone (MDM) audio data processed by beam-forming using the BeamformIt toolkit \citep{rt05paper,beamform}.
 Phase information is not included in the feature as the focus of this paper is the modelling technique \citep{beamform,Phase2,phase}.
 Furthermore, the NIST rich transcription evaluation 2005 dataset (\textbf{RT05}) is used as an additional testing set, which consists of meetings with 4--10 speakers from various meeting corpora.

-It is worth noting that although AMI is widely used for speaker diarisation, most studies either use different sets of meetings for testing, or audios recorded by independent headset microphones, such as \citep{e2eoverlap,setup1,setup2}, which makes such results not comparable to those presented in this paper.
-The official speech recognition data partition and MDM audios are used as a realistic setup for meeting transcription.
+It is worth noting that although AMI is widely used for speaker diarisation, most studies either use different sets of meetings for testing, or the independent headset microphone audio, such as \citep{e2eoverlap,setup1,setup2}.
+This makes the results not comparable to those presented in this paper. \citet{AMIlarge,speakerGAN} used the official speech recognition data partition and MDM audio with manual segmentation.
+However, the SERs in their papers are not comparable to the DERs in Table~\ref{tab:voxceleb} since the systems were trained with different training data and tested differently. \citet{AMIlarge3} used automatic segmentation for their experiments on AMI, but the scoring procedure is different from ours since it does not include any collar.